 \subsection{\cite{adao} Inference}

 I follow \cite{adao} (AKM) to compute the standard errors in the main regression \ref{cardinalreg}.
-The practical difficulty in doing so in this context is that I am interested in interaction coefficients between dummies that split the sample and the shift-share regressor.
-I solve this problem by estimating the regression separately for each upstreamness bin.
-Since the main specification contains country$\times$industry fixed effects, I first filter the whole sample through the fixed effects
+The practical difficulty in doing so in this context is threefold: i) I am interested in interaction coefficients between dummies that split the sample and the shift-share regressor; ii) my main specification includes fixed effects; and iii) I use multiple instruments for the interactions of interest.
+These features of the problem imply that I cannot rely directly on commonly used routines to compute AKM inference.